progklb/assetto-corsa-lap-logger/README.md

 A lap-logging app for [Assetto Corsa](https://www.assettocorsa.net/home-ac).

-When active the app will record lap times for the current track-vehicle combination, allowing you to analyse your improvement over time in a particular vehicle.
+When active the app will record lap times for the current track-vehicle combination, allowing you to analyse your improvement over time in a particular vehicle on a particular track.

 ## Features

-(Theoretical.
+> (Theoretical.
 Many of these are goals for the future.)

 Features of in-game app:

-• Recording of track-vehicle combination lap times.
+- Recording of track-vehicle combination lap times.
-• Recording of additional information (track conditions, vehicle setup) for in-depth analysis.
+- Recording of additional information (track conditions, vehicle setup) for in-depth analysis.
-• Displaying previous laps for immediate comparison in-game.
+- Displaying previous laps for immediate comparison in-game.

 Features of viewer app:

-• Viewer app for graphing lap times.
+- Viewer app for graphing lap times.
-• Ability to compare different setups and conditions.
+- Ability to compare different setups and conditions.
-• Ability to compare different vehicles on the same track.
+- Ability to compare different vehicles on the same track.
-• Live update via database web hooks, allows user to display the app on a separate screen and view up-to-date information.
+- Live update via database web hooks, allows user to display the app on a separate screen and view up-to-date information.
-• Possible mobile companion app that mimics to the desktop app.
+- Possible mobile companion app that mimics to the desktop app.

 ## Credit

-A big thanks to **assettocorsamods** for:
+Thanks to **assettocorsamods** for:

- - the link to **Giovanni Romagnoli's** AC Python API documentation. https://assettocorsamods.net/threads/doc-python-doc.59/
+- The link to **Giovanni Romagnoli's** [AC Python API documentation](https://assettocorsamods.net/threads/doc-python-doc.59/).
- - a fantastic onboarding tutorial to modding in AC. https://assettocorsamods.net/threads/getting-started-with-ac-app-developing.716/
+- A fantastic [onboarding tutorial](https://assettocorsamods.net/threads/getting-started-with-ac-app-developing.716/) to modding in AC.